sean0x42/mineshark/README.md

 ## Features

 1. Spy on all packets sent between client and server.
-2. Kill packets in transit
+2. Write custom rules to modify packets in transit.
-3. Construct and send new packets.
-You can copy existing packets to essentially mutate them in transit.

 ## Offline Mode